voxel51/fiftyone/e2e-pw/README.md

     the app.
 -   Set `export USE_DEV_BUILD=true` in `.env.dev` file.
--   Run `yarn devserver` to start the app dev server in a separate terminal window on port 5193.
+-   Run `yarn devserver` to start the app dev server in a separate terminal window.
--   Proceed to run e2e tests as usual, from CLI or from VSCode.
+-   Proceed to run e2e tests as usual, from the CLI, VSCode, or Playwright UI.
 -   **NOTE: Parallelization doesn't work with dev build.**

 ### Tips